 - Andy Goodman, media guru

-But I didn't give up production completely.
-My third documentary will be based on Muslims leaders from nine countries journeying to Auschwitz.
-In West Kalimantan (Indonesian Borneo), I produced/directed a 2-part film series, in Indonesian, linking the rainforest to local health, which has helped efforts to stop almost all illegal logging in one Borneo’s last great rainforests.
-This follows my role as producer of the award-winning documentary, No Place On Earth, the story of the longest underground survival in recorded history, set against the backdrop of WWII Ukraine.
-It premiered at the Toronto International Film Festival in 2012 and has been seen on six continents in theatres, on television and in festivals.
+This follows my role as "first-in" producer of the award-winning documentary, No Place On Earth, the story of the longest underground survival in recorded history, set against the backdrop of WWII Ukraine.
+It premiered at the Toronto International Film Festival, was distributed by Magnolia Pictures, and has been seen on six continents in theatres, festivals and on television, and is stilling traveling the world today.

 I started my career at the nonprofit Better Government Association, BGA, a government watchdog group in Chicago.
-I graduated from Northwestern University (go Cats!) where I had intended to head to law school but forgot to do so after I accidentally discovered my love of social justice through journalism.
-Which leads me to my favorite quote:
+I graduated from Northwestern University (go Cats!) and am a stubborn optimist, which leads me to my favorite quote:

 "Never give up.
 No one knows what's going to happen next."